-D1586 Test Method for Penetration Test and Split-Barrel Sampling of Soils
+D1586 Test Method for Standard Penetration Test (SPT) and Split-Barrel Sampling of Soils

-D2113 Practice for Rock Core Drilling, and Sampling of Rock for Site Exploration
+D2113 Practice for Rock Core Drilling and Sampling of Rock for Site Exploration

 D2487 Practice for Classification of Soils for Engineering Purposes (Unified Soil Classification System)

-D2488 Practice for Description and Identification of Soils (Visual-Manual Procedure)
+D2488 Practice for Description and Identification of Soils (Visual-Manual Procedures)